lqu/iching-vis/README.md

 In the 6-cube representation,
-an edge exists if two nodes have an Hamming distance of one, meaning the binary forms differ at only one digit, e.g. 000000 and 000100.
+an edge exists if two nodes have an [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of one, meaning the binary forms differ at only one digit, e.g. 000000 and 000100.